FabricMC/fabric-docs/develop/rendering/hud.md

 # Rendering in the Hud {#rendering-in-the-hud}

-We already briefly touched on rendering things to the hud in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the `HudRenderCallback` event and the `deltaTick` parameter.
+We already briefly touched on rendering things to the hud in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the `HudRenderCallback` event and the `tickCounter` parameter.

 ## HudRenderCallback {#hudrendercallback}

 The `HudRenderCallback` event - provided by Fabric API - is called every frame, and is used to render things to the HUD.

-To register to this event, you can simply call `HudRenderCallback.EVENT.register` and pass in a lambda that takes a `DrawContext` and a `float` (deltaTick) as parameters.
+To register to this event, you can simply call `HudRenderCallback.EVENT.register` and pass in a lambda that takes a `DrawContext` and a `RenderTickCounter` (tickCounter) as parameters.

 The draw context can be used to access the various rendering utilities provided by the game, and access the raw matrix stack.

 You should check out the [Draw Context](./draw-context) page to learn more about the draw context.

-### DeltaTick {#deltatick}
+### Tick Delta {#deltatick}

-The `deltaTick` refers to the time since the last frame, in seconds.
+Frames are rendered faster than the game ticks.
+Tick delta is a `float` from `0.0` to `1.0` that represents the "progress" between the last game tick and the next game tick.
 This can be used to make animations and other time-based effects.

 For example, let's say you want to lerp a color over time.
-You can use the `deltaTickManager` to get the deltaTick, and store it over time to lerp the color:
+You can use the `tickCounter` to get the tick delta, and store it over time to lerp the color:

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/rendering/HudRenderingEntrypoint.java)